markandgo/text.lua/readme.md

 The callback.

 #### .length
 The length of the tag.
+It must be 1 or greater if the tag occupies pixel space.

 #### .width
 The width of the tag.